-The research teaches us that we can’t predict whether the patient sitting before us has a homeostatic thyroid set point for T3 and/or T4 in the upper half of reference or the middle of reference when TSH is normal.
+The research data teach us that we can’t predict whether the patient sitting before us has a homeostatic thyroid set point for T3 and/or T4 in the upper half of reference or the middle of reference, even when their TSH is “normal.”

 We can’t tell whether TSH, T3 and T4 interrelationships are being distorted by illness or by a wide variety of medications if we don’t know where a person’s healthy constellation of thyroid hormone set-points are found.